 Who does not like stuffed shells?
 It is one of my favorite dishes.
 I also love roasted butternut squash, so today, we combine the two and make Roasted Butternut Squash Stuffed Shells.
 I, for one, am super excited about this recipe.
 It is a perfect recipe for fall with its beautiful color and comforting taste.

-Butternut Squash:
+All the Benefits of Butternut Squash:

 Picking a Ripe Butternut Squash:

-You want to make sure the Butternut Squash is ripe, has no green spots, is hard to the touch, and is not glossy but has a mat and even color.
-It is best if the stem is still intact, as a missing stem could indicate that it is past its prime.
-The stem should be dark brown.
-And finally, it should be heavy for its size.
+You want to make sure the Butternut Squash is ripe, has no green spots, is hard to the touch, and is not glossy but has a matte and even coloration across the surface.

-Roasting the Butternut Squash:
+Roasting the Butternut Squash for the Sauce:

-The reason for roasting the butternut squash is to mellow the flavor.
+The reason for roasting the butternut squash for your squash stuffed shells is to mellow the flavor.
 The roasting process caramelizes the natural sugars, which gives it an amazing depth of flavor.
 And the best part of all is that it is super easy to do.
 Just peel the squash with a potato peeler, cut it in half lengthwise, and remove the seeds.
 Cut the squash into even bite-size pieces, place it on a baking sheet lined with a silicone mat or parchment paper.
 Next, spray with a little oil and sprinkle with a little salt.
 Bake at 375 F for 20-25 minutes, until the butternut squash is fork-tender.

 We are so fortunate today that we have options for excellent pasta choices.
 If you are gluten-free, there is a brown rice gluten-free pasta (Tinkyada) that is excellent.
 It is also a great choice for those that want whole grain pasta.
-Make sure to pick Jumbo or Grand pasta shells for this recipe.
 Precook pasta according to package instructions.

 Vegan RICOTTA Cheese Filling